sahilgk-cms/bookspgs/README.md

 # bookspgs
 Django Rest Framework with PGSQL
-- The data will be loaded from csvs to pgsql database inside the Docker conatiner.
+- The data will be loaded from csvs to PostgreSQL database inside the Docker conatiner.
+- Django Rest Framework will connect to the PostgreSQL database.

 ## Folder structure